jorisvandenbossche/course-python-geospatial/notebooks/visualization-03-cartopy.md

 - orthoimage_coverage_2016: Orthoimage coverage - 2016
 - orthoimage_coverage_2018: Orthoimage coverage - 2018

-Let's use the `orthoimage_coverage` incombination with our city of Ghent contours data set:
+Let's use the `orthoimage_coverage` in combination with our city of Ghent contours data set (__Note__ the WMS service might sometimes return server errors so retry if required):

 ```{code-cell} ipython3
 base_uri = 'https://wms.ngi.be/inspire/ortho/service'